Security Tokens Explained: Regulations and STO'S

 Security Token = Investment Contract

-At its very essence, a security token is an investment contract which represents legal ownership of a physical or digital asset like real estate, ETFs etc..
+At its very essence, a security token is an investment contract that represents legal ownership of a physical or digital asset like real estate, ETFs etc..
 This ownership must be verified within the blockchain.

 After the ownership is verified, security token holders can: